 I love a rainy day, especially when it ends with a rainbow.
 Rainy days are a perfect time to cuddle up and read a good book.
-And if you’re teaching a rainbow theme for home preschool or in the classroom, you’re going to need some great books.
-This list includes books all about rain and rainbows, great for curious minds on rainy or sunny days.
+And if you’re teaching a rainbow theme, you’re going to need some great books.
+This collection of books about rain and rainbows is great for curious minds on rainy or sunny days.

 Books About Rain and Rainbows